Skip to main content

 To summarize:

-• States are managed separately for PDP, Cart, and PLP
+• State is managed separately for PDP, Cart, and PLP

-• Elements can be told to use one or the other state, if applicable
+• Elements can be told which state to use, where applicable

-• This separation is designed to make it easy to reason about the behaviours of elements vis-a-vis state
+• This separation makes it easier to reason about how elements behave relative to state

-Alright, now that we understand how to render an element and how to think about the state they rely on, we are ready to expand our use of topi Elements to the full suite of what's available.
+Now that you know how to render an element and how to think about the state it relies on, you can use the full set of topi Elements.

 Choose your next step: